-As at 31 December 2008, the Group has unused tax losses of £5,400,000 available for offset against future profits in the jurisdiction in which the loss arises.
-No deferred tax asset has been recognised due to the unpredictability of future profit streams.
+As at 31 December 2009, the Group has unused tax losses of £5,900,000 available for offset against future profits in the jurisdiction in which the loss arises.
+No deferred tax asset has been recognised due to the unpredictability of future profit streams in the relevant jurisdictions.